micmejia/bible-dump/AMPC/Matthew/Matt 9.md

-Neither is new wine put in old wineskins; for if it is, the skins burst and are [^k]torn in pieces, and the wine is spilled and the skins are ruined.
+Neither is new wine put in old wineskins; for if it is, the skins burst and are torn in pieces, and the wine is spilled and the skins are ruined.
 But new wine is put into fresh wineskins, and so both are preserved.